anirudhjoshi/grab_chrome_videos/README.md

 [Hobocopy](https://github.com/candera/hobocopy) will ask for admin privileges.

-The files will then copy accross to your Videos folder in your home directory (Windows).
+The files will then copy accross to the empty videos\ folder that comes with this script.

-Check out your videos when the program closes itself with [VLC](http://www.videolan.org/vlc/)
+Check out your videos after the copying program closes itself with [VLC](http://www.videolan.org/vlc/)

 Acknowledgements
 ----------------